contains the active ingredient metronidazole

 Keep this leaflet with your medicine.
 You may need to read it again.

-Metrogyl may also be used to prevent certain infections that may occur during surgery.
+Metrogyl may also be used to prevent or treat certain infections that may occur during surgery.

 Metrogyl is an antibiotic which belongs to a group of medicines called nitroimidazoles.
 These medicines work by killing or stopping the growth of bacteria and other organisms causing these infections.